tobimori/kirby-dreamform/readme.md

 Kirby Dream Form is not free software.
 In order to run it on a public server, you'll have to purchase a valid Kirby license & a valid plugin license or subscription.

 Copyright 2023 © Tobias Möritz - Love & Kindness GmbH

+---

+The plugins name is a homage to Kirby's Dream Land.